lpn-plant/lpntpm-docs/docs/tpm-spi-dev.md

 ## Running Zephyr sample

-Zephyr sample communicates SPI1 (there problems in getting SPI2 to work under Zephyr).
+Zephyr sample communicates SPI1 (there were problems in getting SPI2 to work under Zephyr).
 Following pins are used:

 | Pin | Function |
 | --- | -------- |